 Why Care Groups?

 Scripture commands us to love one another, to be devoted to one another, to counsel one another, to submit to one another, to exhort one another.
+Clearly, the Christian life is not a solo journey.
 As fellows members of the body, we have the holy obligation of seeking the spiritual good of one another, that we might all grow up in the faith.
 We need each other far more than we realize.

-Obviously, we don’t find specific guidelines for doing Care Groups in the Bible per se, but we think the basis for having them is strongly Biblical.
+To this end, we have found Care Groups to be an excellent way to carry out what the Bible calls the local church to practice towards one another.
+Obviously, the Scriptures don’t provide specific guidelines for doing Care Groups per se, but we think the basis for having them is strongly Biblical.
 In fact, we view Care Groups as one of the primary instruments for establishing and encouraging each other at Christ Covenant.

 What do they look like?

 A Care Group is a microcosm of the church that seeks to fulfill the mission of the church on a more intimate and practical level.